laxman3333/mypersonal/README.md

 # mypersonal
-personal repo for information
+  this repo for  testing purposes
-it's a Laxman repo using  training it is Laxman testing  repo